apache/cordova-docs/www/docs/en/2.7.0/guide/getting-started/windows-phone-7/index.md

 In order to test your application on a device, the device must be registered.
 Click [here][register-url] to read documentation on deploying and testing on your Windows Phone.

 - Make sure your phone is connected, and the screen is unlocked
-- In Visual Studio, select 'Windows Phone <a href="../../../cordova/device/device.html">Device</a>' from the top drop-down menu.
+- In Visual Studio, select 'Windows Phone Device' from the top drop-down menu.
 - Hit the green **play button** beside the drop-down menu to start debugging or press F5.

     ![](img/guide/platforms/wp7/wpd.png)